Bethuel Kitchen: Civil War

 On May 13, 1861, Unionist citizens met at Martinsburg, West Virginia (then Virginia) and nominated Kitchen and Christian M. Shaffer to the General Assembly of the Restored Government of Virginia in Alexandria, Virginia.

 In a petition dated December 28, 1863, Kitchen and other Unionist citizens of Berkeley County requested that President Abraham Lincoln reinstate General Robert H. Milroy to command of Federal troops in the Shenandoah Valley.
 Milroy had been reassigned after a delayed retreat and defeat by Confederate Lieutenant General Richard S. Ewell at the Second Battle of Winchester on June 15, 1863.
 Despite Milroy's loss at Winchester, Unionist citizens in the area preferred his command and noted increased attacks by Confederate units after Milroy's reassignment.

-On January 31, 1864, Kitchen's home in Shanghai, West Virginia, was attacked by a Confederate guerilla unit.
+On January 31, 1864, Kitchen's home in Shanghai, West Virginia, was attacked by a Confederate guerrilla unit.
 Kitchen and his son Joseph Garrison Kitchen threatened the soldiers with revolvers after they entered the house.
 Kitchen's daughter sneaked onto a second-story porch and played a bugle call, convincing the Confederates that Federal cavalry were approaching.
 After the Confederates fled, Kitchen quickly left Berkeley County and returned to the congressional session in Washington, DC.
 This incident was later cited by the House Committee of Elections as evidence of the wartime conditions found in Berkeley County and other border counties in the 7th District.
 These conditions were attributed to disrupting the election process in the area.

 On October 1, 1864, Kitchen chaired a Union meeting at Martinsburg, West Virginia.
 The Unionist citizens adopted a set of resolutions denouncing slavery and endorsing the reelection of Abraham Lincoln.
 During the 1864 presidential election, the "Unionist" label was adopted by the Republican Party to show unity with "War Democrats" who opposed the Confederacy.